PKua007/rampack/doc/initial-arrangement.md

    * ***cell_dim*** <a id="celldim"></a>

      Unit cell dimensions.
 It can be:
-     * Float, which specifies a side length of a cubic cell
+     * Float, which specifies a distance between the nearest neighbors.
        ```python
+       #cell = sc
-       cell_dim = 10  # creates 10 x 10 x 10 cubic cell
+       cell_dim = 1  # creates 1 x 1 x 1 simple cubic cell

+       #cell = hcp(axis="z")
+       cell_dim = 1  # creates 1 x sqrt(3) x 2*sqrt(6)/3 hexagonal close packed cell
        ```
+       Please note that it does not necessarily create a cubic cell - the relative side dimensions depends on the cell type.
-     * Array of Floats, which specifies 3 side lenghts of an orthorhombic (cuboidal) cell
+     * Array of Floats, which specifies 3 side lenghts of an orthorhombic (cuboidal) cell.
        ```python
-       cell_dim = [5, 10, 15]  # creates 5 x 10 x 15 cuboidal cell
+       cell_dim = [0.5, 1, 1.5]  # creates a 0.5 x 1 x 1.5 cuboidal cell
        ```
      * Array of Arrays of Floats, which gives explicit 3 unit cell vectors of a most general triclinic cell.
        ```python
        cell_dim = [[2, 0, 0], [0, 2, 0], [1, 0, 2]]   # creates a monoclinic cell leaning in x direction
        ```

    * ***n_cells*** <a id="ncells"></a>

      Array of Integers specifying number of cells in each direction.
 For example